influxdata/telegraf/plugins/inputs/webhooks/filestack/README.md

 See the [webhook doc](https://www.filestack.com/docs/webhooks).

+*Limitations*: It stores all events except video conversions events.

-All events for logs the original timestamp, the event name and the id.
+All events for logs the original timestamp, the action and the id.

 **Tags:**
 * 'action' = `event.action` string